cmelchior/realmfieldnameshelper/README.md

 compile 'dk.ilios:realmfieldnameshelper:1.0.0'
 ```

-This library currently only works together with `Realm 1.2.0-SNAPSHOT`.
+This library currently only works together with `Realm 1.1.1` and `Realm 1.2.0-SNAPSHOT`.
 See [here](https://github.com/realm/realm-java#using-snapshots) for information on how to use Realm SNAPSHOT's.

 ## Usage